ajinkyabawaskar/ajinkyabawaskar.github.io/about.markdown

 Hello and welcome to the Internet home of Ajinkya Bawaskar!

-I am a software enthusiast, currently working at GlobalLogic as Associate Software Engineer in Innovation and R&D projects.
+I am a software enthusiast, currently working at (GlobalLogic)[https://www.globallogic.com/in/] as Associate Software Engineer in Innovation and R&D projects.
+I also work with a non-profit organization (Dweebs Global)[https://dweebsglobal.org/], building software that manages their workflow.
+I am also volunteer with (Foss United)[https://fossunited.org/], another non-profit where I do my bit to promote free and open source software.

 The extent to which technology has influced our day-to-day life amazes me.
 I feel that software, in particular has changed the course of human history, in many many incredible ways.
 I aspire to write software that solves real-world problems and impact the society as whole.